 The other scenarios it included are…

 Many patients who regularly see a psychologist, therapist, or psychiatrist suffer from behavioral ailments.
+Many patients who regularly see a psychologist, therapist, or psychiatrist suffer from behavioral medical conditions.
 Some experience seemingly random outbursts of rage and anger.
 Other people are more methodical and calculated with their emotions and actions.

 If a patient reveals that they intend to harm someone, their mental health professional can legally disclose information about their patient to protect the individual in danger.